tikv/website/content/docs/3.0/tasks/scale/introduction.md

 ---
-title: Scale a TiKV Cluster
+title: Scale
-description: Learn how to scale out or scale in a TiKV cluster.
+description: SCale TiKV
 menu:
     docs:
-        parent: Scale
+        parent: Tasks
+        weight: 4
 ---

-# Scale a TiKV Cluster

 You can scale out a TiKV cluster by adding nodes to increase the capacity without affecting online services.
 You can also scale in a TiKV cluster by deleting nodes to decrease the capacity without affecting online services.

-> **Note:** If your TiKV cluster is deployed using Ansible, see [Scale the TiKV Cluster Using TiDB-Ansible](ansible-deployment-scale.md).
+> **Note:** If your TiKV cluster is deployed using Ansible, see [Scale the TiKV Cluster Using TiDB-Ansible](../ansible).

 ## Scale out or scale in PD